-Participation in Public Safety Department wide initiatives will continue over these next three years.
+Participation in Public Safety Department wide initiatives will continue over this next year.
 Department initiatives include enforcement of DUI's, non seat belt usage, speed, aggressive driving, distracted driving, and drowsy driving.
 We will concentrate enforcement on these type of violations to reduce crashes and related injuries.
-Emphasisi will be placed on driver behavior.
+Emphasis will be placed on driver behavior.
 We will utilize data to monitor these bahaviors causing crashes and plan our activities accordingly.
 The UHP methodology for identifying CMV related stops include MCSAP troopers conducting CVSA Level I, II, and III inspections at the roasdide.
 Troopers identify trucks to stop and and inspect in the following manner: The first is public safety-related - a violation of statute related to driving behaviors or equipment issues.
 We also conduct post-crash CMV inspections to help identify primary and/or secondary collision contributors.
 Non-CMV related stops can be related to CMV's during TACT-type enforcement activities and poor behavior of non-CMV drivers operating around large truck and buses.
+UHP is in the process of purchasing a commerical vehicle crash recreation package that will assist their critial crash team with commercial vehicle crash recreation.
+We are hopeful that this package will open roads quicker, and assist us on finding better causation of commercial vehicle crashes in the State of Utah.